Dangers of AI in Social Media: The Silent Invasion

 And that’s where it gets interesting:

 In AI’s orgy of curating your world, altering your perception is childishly easy.
 All of a sudden, you’re in a digital bubble where everything seems to corroborate your existing beliefs.
-The rule is confirmation bias, and the exception is the opposite.
+The rule is the confirmation bias, the exception is the opposite.

 Now think: Who benefits when we’re addicted, divided, and distracted?